JWWolstenholme/ANZTBot/README.md

 Pings a set user in a set channel for uncaught errors providing a full traceback and context.

 ![Screenshot of bot's message in discord](images/error-report.png)

-### Tournament Registration System

-See [server/README.md](server/) for details about the web server and [`tourney-registering.py`](cogs/tourney-registering.py) for the cog that it communicates with.

-Allows users to sign up for tournaments by interacting with the bot.

-This uses osu!'s OAuth2 service and is used to link each user's osu! and discord accounts.<br>
-Previously we used Google Forms but this allowed people to sign up on behalf of others, regardless of their intention to play or not.
-In addition, form responses often contained human error.

 ## Requirements
 See [`requirements.txt`](requirements.txt) for specific packages.